RunpengJ/cse15l-lab-reports/lab-report-3-week-5.md

 ```

 What happens in the above code block?
-- The above command means looking into the current directory, finding all directories and subdirectories and ignoring the files.
+- The above command means looking into the current directory, outputing directories and their subdirectories except the files.
-- We can also change "-type d" to "-type f", which means only looking for the file type inside the current directory.
-- This command is useful when we want to know what subdirectories the current directory has.
+- This command is useful when we want to know what directories are inside the current directory.

 #### **Example 2**